-With a directive towards program improvement, FCM collaborated with Toyota to streamline processes, ensure a better traveler experience and deliver “Travel Re-Imagined”, even in the face of a pandemic.
+With a directive towards programme improvement, FCM collaborated with Toyota to streamline processes, ensure a better traveller experience and deliver “Travel Re-Imagined”, even in the face of a pandemic.

 Toyota Motor North America, Inc. (TMNA) is a holding company of the sales and manufacturing subsidiaries of Toyota Motor Corporation in United States.
 Toyota has been a part of the cultural fabric in the U.S. and North America for more than 60 years, and is committed to advancing sustainable, next-generation mobility through the Toyota and Lexus brands.
 TMNA operates 14 manufacturing plants and directly employs more than 47,000 people.
 Its services include government and regulatory affairs, energy, economic research, philanthropy, corporate advertising and corporate communications.

 With several affiliate companies and many evolving roles and traveller types, thinking critically about what could be improved in each area of the travel programme and delivering custom solutions that can be continually changed was integral to the overall success of their new programme.

 Through an in-depth discovery period where FCM and Toyota worked together to collaborate on ideas for improvements, FCM was able to implement solutions that have already improved both the internal processes and traveller experience of Toyota North America’s travel programme.

 "We came at them with a host of pain points that we wanted them to solve and they rose to the challenge.
 Anything that was clunky or manual, we wanted gone.
 They looked at our current processes and made suggestions on what could be better."

 Rebecca Jeffries, Travel & Event Services Manager, Toyota Motor North America